 Since its discovery Tourmaline has been utilised all over the world for its supposed mystical properties and in the world of crystal healing the different coloured Tourmaline stones have defined meanings and uses.
 It has been used in Aboriginal, Native American and African culture as a healing stone.
 Discover some of the properties associated with different variations of Tourmaline below.

 Pink Tourmaline is considered to be a stone of love and emotional harmony.
 It is said to be useful in calming problems in children and soothing problems of anxiety and depression.
 It is connected with the heart chakra and linked to protection from diseases of the chest.
-These pretty pink chandelier earrings from our Tara collection celebrate the femininity of pink tourmaline.
+These pretty pink and green chandelier earrings from our Tara collection celebrate the femininity of tourmaline.

 Black Tourmaline is the most common form of Tourmaline and is thought to have been used by ancient magicians.
 It is said to be protective against negative psychic and emotional energy and create a closer connection to the earth.
 This Tallulah statement cuff shows the strength of black Tourmaline.

 Blue Tourmaline is considered to be linked to water, a stone of calm and peace associated with dreaming and rest.
 It is linked to the throat chakra and with ease of communication and expression.
-Our Sofia Aquamarine and Tourmaline necklace is a soft, pretty way to wear blue Tourmaline.